Costa Rica Bird Checklist

 Costa Rica bird checklist is such a treat!
 Over 900 species of birds on a tiny territory; the birding hotspots of Costa Rica include 12 ecosystems and it is possible to find the most amazing bird species in this country within relatively short distances.
 No wonder Costa Rica Bird hotspots are recognized worldwide among birding experts and that bird watching in Costa Rica is considered an outstanding experience.

-You can download your copy of Costa Rica bird checklist in PDF format here.
+Download your copy of Costa Rica bird checklist in PDF format – click here to download –

 Happy birding!